 The backbone of Canvasback is our donors and volunteers.
-If it were not for the financial partnership and the dedicated medical care of our supporters, there would be no ministry.
+If it were not for the financial partnership of our supporters and the dedicated medical care of our volunteers, there would be no ministry.

 Canvasback Missions brings health and wellness to the Pacific Islands through free, otherwise unavailable healthcare, diabetes intervention, and long-term wellness programs.